flukejones/asusctl/README.md

 **The minimum supported kernel version is 5.15**

-Fan curve control on laptops with this feature require [this patch](https://lkml.org/lkml/2021/10/23/250) whcih has been merged for 5.17 upstream.
+Fan curve control on laptops with this feature require [this patch](https://lkml.org/lkml/2021/10/23/250) which has been merged for 5.17 upstream.

 ## Goals